sssskyds/LED-matrix-compatible-animation/README.md

-# LED-matrix-compatible-animation
-Creating the LED-Matrix compatible from zero

 # LED Matrix Compatible Animation

 Welcome to the LED Matrix Compatible Animation repository!
-This project is all about creating animations compatible with a 16x16 LED matrix.
+This project is all about creating animations compatible with LED matrix.

 ## Overview